farlee2121/DevEssentialsBlog/_drafts/2021-09-01-Programming-is-Problem-Modeling.md

 Put another way, understanding what is least likely to change in our system is an act of understanding the true nature of the problem we are solving.
 Aligning our code with that nature maximizes long term adaptability.

 A good example is notifications.
 It is often fundamental to a process that people must be alerted of a software event.
 However, whether that notification is by email, text, mail (legal notice?), or triggers a company representative to make contact is very likely to change.
-Notifying is fundamental, delivery mechanism is "accident".
+Notifying is fundamental, the delivery mechanism is "accident".

 [Domain Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) and [Clean/hexagonal Architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)) are two popular techniques that try to bring structure to this process.